 Reactivation of cold sores around the mouth is another risk associated with CO2 laser treatment.
 Patients with a history of herpes or cold sores may be at risk for a flare-up as a result of CO2 laser resurfacing.
 However, even in patients with a history of cold sores, this risk is minimal so long as they take antiviral medication before the procedure, which we will have prescribed in advance.

 To avoid problems, check your doctor’s credentials and training to ensure they’re board-certified and have proper experience to prevent the above problems from happening.
-Learn more about our processes on our skin resurfacing page.
+Learn more about our processes and check out our affordable payment plan options on our skin resurfacing page.

 CO2 laser treatment recovery time

 - “How long am I going to peel for?”

 - “How long is my face going to be red?”